 Traya's scalp oil helps reduce excessive heat on the scalp, has a cooling effect on your scalp, it helps you feel calm and relaxed.
 Not only that by increasing blood flow to your scalp when used with a gentle massage it also boosts hair growth.
 We use amla in our oil formula to strengthen the scalp and hair, reduce premature greying and stimulate hair growth.
 Moreover, it also prevents dandruff, scalp irritation and dryness.

-If you think your pitta is elevated or that you're suffering from hair loss due to elevated pitta dosha then you can reach out to our hair experts for a free consultation call.
-If you are not sure what is causing your hair loss, fill out Traya's free hair diagnosis form right here.
+If you think your pitta is elevated or that you're suffering from hair loss due to elevated pitta dosha and not sure what is causing your hair loss, take the Traya's free hair test form right here.